Are you doing a gutters project?

 Whether you’re ready to begin your project now or need some expert advice, our network of contractors are here to help.
 With a few simple questions, we’ll find the best local professionals for you

-Don’t forget to include the required amount of end caps, drop outlets, and elbows for the downspouts, inside and outside corners, and fascia brackets to attach the gutters to the roofline.
+Finally, don’t forget to account for the required end caps, drop outlets, elbows for the downspouts, inside and outside corners, and fascia brackets for attaching the gutters to the roofline.

-Once you’ve purchased materials from a home improvement store and they are on site, you are ready to begin.
+Once you’ve gathered all your materials from a home improvement store, you’re ready to begin.

-Step 1: Layout Gutters Sections on the Roof Fascia
+1. Layout Gutter Sections on the Roof Fascia

-You’ll start by laying out where each section of gutter will hang on the fascia board.
-Gutters don’t hang completely level but rather have a ¼” vertical drop for every 10 feet so there’s no standing water and it’s pushed to the downspouts.
-Snapping lines with a chalk line helps ensure gutters hang with adequate slope.
+Start by marking where each gutter section will hang on the fascia board.
+Gutters should have a ¼” vertical drop for every 10 feet to avoid standing water.
+Use a chalk line to ensure the gutters are sloped correctly toward the downspouts.

 How Much Do DIY Gutters Cost

-Costs for DIY gutters depend on the type, style and size of the gutter, as well as by the total amount of gutter material you need.
+Costs for DIY gutters depend on the type, style, and size of the gutter, as well as the total amount of gutter material you need.

 - Aluminum gutters cost between $5–$10 per linear foot